 12. Agents stay cool under pressure.

-13. They deliver consistent customer experiences.
+13. They deliver consistent overall customer experiences.

 Successful agents are consistent.
 They deliver positive customer service experiences at every interaction, not just when you catch them on a day where they scored a free breakfast sandwich on the way to work.
 They squash the chance of buyer’s remorse by always delighting customers.

-It’s crucial to set your agents up for success because an agent’s success directly impacts your customers’ experience.
-And remember, with a $3 return on every $1 spent, the customer experience directly impacts your bottom line.
 Coach your agents and invest in the right tools to make cross-company communications a breeze.
 That way agents have the answers they need, or the resources to find them.
 Then, they can focus on delivering swoon-worthy customer moments.